bspk-www/bspk-www.github.io/docs/src/technology.md

 permalink: /technology
 intro:
   title: All-in-one solution
-  content: The most user-centric engagement hub created by customers for customers, and engineered for enterprise
+  content: Connected to your existing ecosystem, BSPK is the most user-centric engagement hub created by customers for customers, and engineered for success
   id: solution-section
 alignedImage:
   src: "/images/technology/BSPK_Technology_Main.jpg"